 4. Forward the “Best” Stuff Your Primary Email

 Be sure to set up mail forwards to your primary email address.
-If you know there are certain paid survey programs that only email you when a high-paying study is available, make sure these notifications get sent right to your main email.
+If you know there are certain paid survey sites that only email you when a high-paying study is available, make sure these notifications get sent right to your main email.

 It could be something as simple as a word in a subject line or mail from a certain sender that you know always means big bucks.
 This way, you won’t have to bother sorting through other clutter, you will only get the email that matters.
 Think of this as a sort of “super filter”